 We are fortunate to have vast expanses of wilderness that are just waiting for first tracks and backcountry ski adventures.
 If you are able to ski further into the mountains, the skills to complete multi-day trips opens up a world of opportunity for the backcountry skier.
 Possibilities include remote ski camps and ski traverses that are beyond the popular day trip areas.
 Spending a night in the backcountry during winter can be an amazing experience.
-Our winter camping course will continue to refine the travel and leadership skills developed on the Backcountry Ski Skills 2 course but will focus on building the competencies required to camp, live and cook in a backcountry winter environment.
-This is a hands on and practical course that will put students in leadership positions wherever possible during the field portion of the program.
-This course is suited for those individuals or professionals who need backcountry winter camping skills but we focus on travelling using Alpine Touring Skis or Split Boards.
-This course can also be run privately for work or recreational groups.
+Our winter backcountry tent camping course will continue to refine the travel and leadership skills developed on the Backcountry Ski Skills 2 course, but will focus on building the competencies required to camp, live and cook in a backcountry winter environment.
+This is a hands-on and practical backcountry skiing course in Canada that will put students in leadership positions wherever possible during the field portion of the program.
+This backcountry tent camping course is suited for those individuals or professionals who need backcountry winter camping skills, but we focus on travelling using Alpine Touring Skis or Split Boards.
+This backcountry skiing course in Canada can also be run privately for work or recreational groups.
 We highly recommend that anyone winter camping in the mountains have appropriate avalanche skills training.

 The morning of day 1 will be based from the classroom and will cover packing and preparation for multi day ski trips before heading to the field in the afternoon and the following 2 days.
 Typical ski camps are in Banff National Park and Assiniboine Provincial Park.
 The leadership role will be transferred to students as much as possible with coaching and instruction added by your guide.